csithdev/nodejs-starter/README.md

 # nodejs-starter
-This is a template Node.js
+This is a template Nodejs